 DEEP SOIL SAMPLING: A deeper soil boring to a depth of 25 feet or the water table, whichever is less, generally will be required to evaluate the threat of contamination reaching the groundwater, the vertical extent of contamination, and/or to evaluate subsurface stratigraphic formations.
 Deeper borings may be required at some sites.
 Scale pit areas require deeper soil sampling immediately.
 Soil samples should be collected from six (6)-inch intervals every two (2) feet, at changes in lithology, and at the water table.
 Classify soil samples in accordance with ASTM methods D 2487 or D 2488.
 Any soil samples submitted for laboratory analyses should be held under proper chain of custody and analyzed according to MDA staff preapproval.

-SOIL SAMPLE ANALYSIS: Composite samples from the 2-2.5 foot interval are usually analyzed immediately, unless otherwise requested by MDA staff.
-The 2-2.5 foot interval is analyzed first, in high risk areas, because past experience suggests that the surface sample in high risk areas is very likely to be contaminated.
-The surface composite and 4.5 to 5 foot discrete samples are to be held frozen under proper chain of custody for long-term storage.
+SOIL SAMPLE ANALYSIS: Composite samples from the 2-2.5-foot interval are usually analyzed immediately, unless otherwise requested by MDA staff.
+The 2-2.5-foot interval is analyzed first, in high risk areas, because past experiences suggests that the surface sample in high risk areas is very likely to be contaminated.
+The surface composite and 4.5 to 5-foot discrete samples are to be held frozen under proper chain of custody for long-term storage.